 - Outputs: Knowledge, technical or institutional advancement produced by CGIAR research, engagement and/or capacity development activities.
-Examples of outputs include new research methods, policy analyses, gene maps, new crop varieties and breeds, institutional innovations or other products of research work. - Outcome: A change in knowledge, skills, attitudes and/or relationships, manifested as a change in behavior, to which research outputs and related activities have contributed.
+Examples of outputs include new research methods, policy analyses, gene maps, new crop varieties and breeds, institutional innovations or other products of research work. - Impact: A change in state resulting from a chain of events to which research outputs and related activities have contributed.
+Some examples: crop yield, farm productivity, household wealth (state) income (flow), quality of water (state), water flow (flow).